 Jet cross sections require only parton distributions for the initial state but we have to be careful how we define our "jet" events.

-6. Factorization and its scales
+6. Factorization and its scales μ = factorization scale; m = IR scale (m may be perturbative)

 Here's a very short course in pQCD terminology and formalism, starting with "collinear" factorization (momentum fraction).
-The general form . . .
+The general form ...